-Bad breathing as a co-factor or direct cause of the majority the causes aside from prescription drugs, food and air-born allergies or physical trauma based headaches.
+Bad breathing as a co-factor or direct cause of the majority causes aside from prescription drugs, food, and air-born allergies or physical trauma-based headaches.
 How good is YOUR breathing?

 Doctors often don't have the time necessary to assess the headache.
 It is often a very good idea to do a complete physical exam and assess the pain, its frequency and location, other symptoms and possible contributing factors which may include food allergies, and toxic chemicals.

 Aside from trauma and poisons, headaches can stem from numerous causes including stress, eyestrain, hunger, fever, underlying infections or illnesses, or blood vessel disturbances in the head.
 Also muscle tension in the neck, head, back or shoulders is usually due to fatigue or stress.
 Infections of the ears, mouth or sinuses; high blood pressure; glaucoma; allergies; brain tumors or abscesses; some drugs and various foods; and QUITE often, bad breathing.

 Most of the suspects such as MSG, an often allergenic food additive, chocolate, ripe cheeses, and freshly baked yeast products, contain a naturally occurring chemical called tyramine, which may constrict blood vessels in the brain.

 Some headaches are a sign of a serious medical condition.
 The headache council recommends you contact your doctor if: